jaymaycry/styleguides/README.md

 ## Services

 Every entity in the database that can be accessed through the api has its own service, f.e. the `UserService`.
 There might be additional services like an `AuthService` or services to communicate with 3rd party apis.
-Services export themselfs as a singleton and communicate with other services through depdency injection.
+Services export themselves as a singleton and communicate with other services through dependency injection.

 ```js
 export class UserService {